sematext/docs/docs/logagent/installation-docker.md

 ### Log Routing

 Routing logs from different containers to separate Sematext Cloud Logs Apps can be configured via docker labels (or environment variables e.g. on Kubernetes).
-Simply tag a container with the label (or environment variable) ```LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN```.
+Simply tag a container with the label (or environment variable) ```LOGS_TOKEN=YOUR_LOGS_TOKEN```.
 Logagent inspects the containers for this label and ships the logs to the specified Logs App.

 The following container environment variables and labels are supported: